Trading Strategy Development Essentials

 • Guides

-• trading-strategy-development
+• Trading-Strategy-Development

-Trading Strategy Development Basics
+Trading Strategy Development (Complete Step-by-Step Guide)

 This tutorial will guide you through the process of trading strategy development.
 A trading strategy is a set of rules or guidelines that a trader follows to make trading decisions.
 A well-designed trading strategy can help to increase the chances of success and reduce the risks of losses.
 In this tutorial, we will cover the basics of trading strategy development, including the different types of strategies, risk management, backtesting, experiments and examples of various methods for defining entries and exits points .
 The main objective is to measure and evaluate our strategy performance by testing, tweaking parameters reevaluate and generate measurable results in order to get better understanding of our strategy and its components.
 We will use real historical data to simulate and replay markets at different state and changing environment then analyze the outcome to identify the best market for our strategy, and we will be doing all of that the S.M.A.R.T. way.